armincosta/CryptoTraderAIHelperTool/README.md

 # Description

 This small crypto trading helper Tool comes with some functionalities for supporting your trading activity.
 It consists of python code scripts that can be run in a commandd shell with defined configurable parameters.
-The tool allows to make BUYs and SELLs in semi-automatic way while constantly monitoring the price.
+The tool allows to make BUYs and SELLs in semi-automatic way while constantly monitoring the token price.
 Stop Limits for SELLs are automatically set and are incremental according to growing or downing price levels.
 It simplyfies buying and selling your favorite crypto token.
 It is very useful in cases of big and instant price increases or constant slow price increases over longer time periods.

-# Functionalities
+# Functionalities (MODE)

 **BUYNOW:**